TamirMareli/Network-Traffic-Anomaly-Detection/report.md

 ### 7.1 Feature Selection

-Target variables were excluded from the feature set:
+Target-related variables were excluded from the feature set prior to preprocessing:
 - `label`
-- `attack_class`
-- `binary_target`
+- `attack_category`

+Binary and multi-class targets were stored separately and not included as model inputs.

 The remaining features were divided into:
 - **Categorical features:** `protocol_type`, `service`, `flag`
-- **Numerical features:** all remaining attributes
+- **Numerical features:** all remaining numeric attributes

+---

 ### 7.2 Encoding and Scaling

 A preprocessing pipeline was constructed using Scikit-learn:
-- **StandardScaler** was applied to numerical features.
+- Numerical features were standardized using `StandardScaler`.
-- **OneHotEncoder** was applied to categorical features, with `handle_unknown='ignore'` to safely process unseen categories in the test set.
+- Categorical features were encoded using `OneHotEncoder` with `handle_unknown='ignore'` to safely process unseen categories in the test set.

+To ensure compatibility across different Scikit-learn versions, the encoder initialization includes a fallback mechanism handling both legacy and newer parameter conventions.

-The preprocessing pipeline was fitted on the training data only and then applied to both training and test sets, preventing data leakage.
+The preprocessing pipeline was fitted exclusively on the training data and then applied to both training and test sets, preventing data leakage.

+---

+### 7.3 Removal of Zero-Variance Features

+Numerical features with zero variance were identified and removed.
+Such features contain constant values across all samples and do not contribute any useful information for classification.

+The variance check was performed on the training set only, and the same features were removed from the test set to preserve feature alignment.

 ---